 So, which ones should you purchase?

 It can feel overwhelming to know what types of eyepieces you will need, but basically, you don’t need that many in order to enhance your astronomy views.
 A solid collection of the following (via Sky At Night) is more than sufficient for your needs:

 - A high magnification eyepiece to zoom into your views.
 Remember that the smaller the focal length number, such as 10mm, the stronger the magnification!

 - A medium power eyepiece, such as one that’s got approximately 18mm focal length to improve your views.

 - A Plossl eyepiece.
 This is always a valuable addition to your kit because it offers you wide fields of view.

-Some telescopes that you can purchase on the market come with low-quality eyepieces, but when you change them you’ll be quite surprised at the difference in what you can see.
+Some telescopes that you can purchase on the market come with low-quality eyepieces, but when you change them, you’ll be quite surprised at the difference in what you can see.

-While there’s always emphasis placed on choosing the best telescope for your astronomy needs, the eyepiece is the component that really makes a difference in how well the telescope can work.
+While there’s always an emphasis placed on choosing the best telescope for your astronomy needs, the eyepiece is the component that really makes a difference in how well the telescope can work.